madlambda/Acorn/docs/hierarchical-fs.md

         value string
     }
 }

 $ fs/mount ./config /n/app/config

 $ ls /n/app/config
 host port attrs dbconfig

 $ cat /n/app/config/host
 127.0.0.1

 $ cat /n/app/config/port
 6666

 $ ls /n/app/config/attrs
 0 1 2 3 4 5 6

 $ ls /n/app/config/attrs/0
 name value

 $ cat /n/app/config/attrs/0/*
 author unknown

 ```

-In the example above, the mount syscall is used to create a file tree similar
+In the example above, the mount syscall is used to mount the structure in the
-to the workaround presented in the last section but using only one real typed
+file system by exploding its field into directory and files.The mount syscall
+will get a file descriptor for the config file using the ordinary open system
+call, then the kernel will ask for the file type signature and then mount a
+file tree at the destination directory.
+After that, every open syscall
+happening on the fields (files on the target directory /n/app/) inside the
+mounted directory will operate on the file members for the original “config”
 file.
-The mount syscall will get a file descriptor for the config file using
-the ordinary open system call, then the kernel will ask for the file type
-signature (maybe using the stat syscall) and then mount a filesystem at the
-destination directory.
-After that, every open syscall happening on the fields
-(files on the target directory /n/app/) inside the mounted directory will
-operate on the opened file descriptor for the original “config” file (as they
-have the same file interface).

 ## Fundamental Theorem